 - A post-baccalaureate degree in a discipline relevant to public health, such as social work or anthropology, or an MD or JD.
 International post baccalaureate degrees must be equivalent to a US MPH, as determined by the University of Pittsburgh's Office of International Services.
-The Committee will review these cases individually. - A clear statement of what your research goals are and how the program of study will contribute to achieving your career goals.
-You may use this statement to tell us your professional story, who would you like to work with, and clarify your skills. - Three letters of recommendation from individuals in a position to judge your professional and/or academic abilities. - Graduate quality or grade point average of at least 3.3.
+The Committee will review these cases individually. - A clear statement of what your research goals are and how the program of study will contribute to your career goals.
+You may use this statement to tell us your professional story, who you would like to work with, and clarify your skills.
+In addition, we strongly recommend you tell us with which faculty members you would like to work and why.
+Understanding your potential fit with our department is an important part of our review process. - Three letters of recommendation from individuals in a position to judge both your professional and academic abilities. - Graduate quality or grade point average of at least 3.3.
 You must submit transcripts of all college level study. - Completion of all courses listed on the Prerequisite Course Form for Pitt Public Health applicants. - Spoken and written English language proficiency.
 If English is not your first language, you must submit scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless you have earned a degree in the U.S. or in another country where the national language is English.
 If your TOEFL score is not higher than 600 on the PBT or 100 on the IBT, or you who have not scored above Band 7 on the IELTS, you must take an English proficiency test with the University's English Language Institute (ELI).